Vishelbachen/Ceyona/economic.md

 **Multi-intent requests (architecture.md §44.5):** EPK receives summed estimated_cost
 of all sub-intents.
 Atomicity: if sum exceeds threshold → DENY applies to entire request.
 Partial execution (some sub-intents ALLOW, others DENY) is forbidden.

+**⚠️ CRITICAL path overhead (lc_transformer):**
+EPK routes `complexity == CRITICAL` to `HEAVY_REQUIRED` based on estimated cost only.
+The long-context transformer (qwen3.6-27b, $0.60/$3.00 per 1M) is activated AFTER EPK, inside `_run_heavy()`, when `input_tokens > 32 000`.
+Its cost is NOT included in the EPK
+estimate — it is charged on top of the HEAVY tier cost.

+For a CRITICAL request with 40K input tokens, lc_transformer adds up to:
+`(40000 × 0.60 + 800 × 3.00) / 1M ≈ $0.026` on top of the HEAVY execution cost.

+This means EPK may allow a request whose total real cost exceeds the user balance.
+The gap is bounded by lc_transformer cost only (bounded by input size).
+No fix planned — lc_transformer cannot run before EPK (circular dependency).
+Mitigation: ensure free trial balance ($0.10) comfortably covers worst-case overhead.

 **What these thresholds mean in practice (at GENERAL primary rates: $0.60/$3.00 per 1M):**
 - 500 input + 600 estimated output at GENERAL = (500×0.60 + 600×3.00)/1M = $0.0021 → ALLOW